ocastastudios/docker-nginx-hhvm-wp/README.md

-# docker-nginx-hhvm-for-wp
+# docker-nginx-hhvm-wp
-A docker image for running wordpress using hhvm, nginx and supervisor.
+A docker image running wordpress using hhvm, nginx and supervisor.

 This image includes a pre-requisites for video and image manipulation plugins, wp-cli and has Composer installed for plugin management